huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ## How to customise your collection's map configurations

+### Map provider

+Uwazi uses Mapbox as the default map provider.
+However, you have the option to choose Google Maps as your map provider instead.

+- Note: Changing the map provider for a collection requires a personal API key.

+Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.

+Step 2: Under **Maps**, you can change the map provider for your collection.

+Step 3: A default API key for the online map service is provided with Uwazi, but you can swap it for your own API key.
+Input the map API key in the space provided.

+- Detailed guidelines on how to set up a Google Maps API key can be found here.

+Step 4: Click the green **Save** button.

 ### Map starting point

-Step 1: Navigate to the **Settings** area and click on collection in the left sidebar.
+Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.

 Step 2: To set your own default geolocation, drag the map and click to select the destination, or enter the latitude and longitude, if known.

-Step 3: Click the green **Save** button.

-### Maptiler key

-A default key is provided with Uwazi, but you are free to swap it for your own.

-Step 1: Navigate to the **Settings** area and click on collection in the left sidebar.

-Step 2: Input the MapTiler API key in the space provided.

 Step 3: Click the green **Save** button.